CIRCT

 This MLIR operation represents an operation (in the terminology of CIRCT’s scheduling infra) in a scheduling problem, or in other words, a vertex in the surrounding instance’s dependence graph.
 In addition, it also encodes the operation’s incoming dependences.
 In order to faithfully reproduce the internal modeling in the scheduling infrastructure, these dependence edges are either encoded as MLIR operands (def-use dependences) or symbol references (auxiliary dependences).
 To that end, OperationOps can optionally be named, and accept/produce an arbitrary number of operands/results.
 The operation and the incoming dependences can carry properties.

-The linkedOperatorType property in the root Problem class is central to the problem models, because it links operations to their properties in the target IR.
-Therefore, the referenced operator type symbol is parsed/printed right after the operation keyword in the custom assembly syntax.
-Flat symbol references are resolved by name in the surrounding instance’s operator library.
-Nested references can point to arbitrary operator libraries.
+The linkedOperatorType and linkedResourceType property in the root Problem class are central to the problem models, because it links operations to their properties in the target IR.
+Therefore, the referenced operator/resource type symbol is parsed/printed right after the operation keyword in the custom assembly syntax.
+Flat symbol references are resolved by name in the surrounding instance’s operator/resource library.
+Nested references can point to arbitrary operator/resource libraries.

 Examples